Clara Ford Nursing Excellence Award

-- A selection committee comprised of Nurse Executives representing each Henry Ford Health System business unit selected the award winners.
+- A selection committee comprising of Nurse Executives representing each Henry Ford Health System business unit selected the award winners.

-- The nominations were blinded, without a name or business unit attached, ensuring winners are selected based solely on the merit of the nominee.
+- The nominations were blinded, without a name or business unit attached, ensuring winners were selected based solely on their merit.

 People Pillar Award

-Here is an excerpt from Dawn’s nomination form:
+Here is an excerpt from Denise’s nomination form:

 Service Pillar Award

 Service Pillar Award winner: Regina Clifford, R.N.